bradleygichuru/pollage/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-#Pollage
+# Pollage

-Simple website to create polls.Made this to practice t3 stack (trpc, prisma, nextjs, planetscale)
+Simple website to create polls.
+Made this to practice t3 stack (trpc, prisma, nextjs, planetscale)
 ## Getting Started
 you would have to have to have you own [planetscale](https://auth.planetscale.com/sign-up) db to run this locally run the development server: